Student award applications are now closed. Applicants will be contacted in early fall about final award decisions.

 • has demonstrated outstanding interest or commitment to research in Alzheimer disease and related dementias.

-To be eligible to apply for any of the awards tenable in the 2024–2025 academic year, students must intend to register full time in the upcoming year (for the Fall and Winter terms).
+To be eligible to apply for any of the awards tenable in the 2025–2026 academic year, students must intend to register full time in the upcoming year (for both the Fall and Winter terms).
+Review the checklist of eligibility and application requirements for all awards adjudicated by the Centre on Aging for more information.

 Aging terminology

 The Centre on Aging expects the use of appropriate and respectful language when describing older adults.
-Refer to the Gerontological Society of America's (GSA) "Reframing Aging Journal Manuscript Guidelines."
+Refer to the American Psychological Association's guidelines for bias-free language as it relates to age inclusivity and respect, as outlined on their Web site.

 How to apply

-All academic transcripts from all post-secondary institutions attended must be received by the deadline.
+1. Provide e-copy of all transcripts from all post-secondary institutions you have attended by the deadline.
 This includes any international institutions.
-Applicants can provide e-copy official or *unofficial transcripts in any of the following ways:
+For Alzheimer Society fellowships, transcripts must be official.
+Applicants can provide e-copy of their official transcripts in any of the following ways:

-• Transcripts emailed to the applicant from the academic institution, and then forwarded to Nicole Dunn (include the original email from the academic institution in the forwarded email).
+• Transcripts emailed to the applicant from the academic institution and then forwarded in an email to Nicole Dunn (please include the original email from the academic institution in the forwarded email).

-• Hard copy transcripts uploaded by the applicant and emailed to Nicole Dunn.
-Retain the paper copy of any uploaded transcripts, as you may be asked to provide it for verification purposes.
+• Hard copy transcripts scanned by the applicant and emailed to Nicole Dunn.
+Retain the paper copy of any scanned transcripts, as you may be asked to provide it for verification purposes.

-2. Complete the application package in full and return it electronically to Nicole Dunn by 4 p.m. on or before the deadline.
+3. Submit the complete application package in full and return it electronically to Nicole Dunn by the deadline.

 Conditions for Alzheimer Fellowship award recipients